 In almost all cases, you should plan to use bottled or filtered water to drink and brush your teeth.
 Most hotels will provide safe water in your room.
 Although you can easily purchase bottled water inexpensively, we recommend bringing an eco-friendly, reusable water bottle and seizing the opportunity to fill it whenever filtered water is available.
 A great tip: purchase sterilizing tablets or SteriPENS (available at various camping or outdoor enthusiast stores), which is a convenient way to have safe and accessible water.

 We always refer to our itineraries as guidelines.
 Keep in mind that in the spirit of adventure travel, your itinerary can and will unexpectedly change due to weather, transportation hiccups, or logistical glitches.
 Our guides do their best to make alternative plans if your trip is directly affected by these factors.
 If you have questions about how your guide handles your itinerary, feel free to contact us at the office by email or phone, or you can always speak with our local operator (check your final documents for contact information).

 We really try to discourage this as it does promote begging.
-However, in certain cases, such as when one of our clients visits a local school in Peru, we do ask that you shop locally to bring some much-appreciated supplies to the staff and students.
+However, in certain cases, we do ask that you shop locally to bring some much-appreciated supplies to the staff and students.
 Instead of giving out candy or trinkets, why not share photos or postcards of your family, friends and hometown with your new friends?
 They always seem to be curious about your lifestyle and culture.
 Sharing smiles and laughs are much more memorable.